 Production and consultancy brings us close to peers, but publishing is how we attract a global audience of enthusiasts and patrons.

-Hopefully, we find 100 True Fans from this audience willing to give money to indie creators.
+Hopefully, we find 100 True Fans in this audience.